 THE CONTESSA WINED AND DINED US IN GRAND STYLE.
 SHE MADE THIS PAVLOVA FOR DESSERT!

-When it came time for us to leave, the Contessa invited me to stay for dinner.
-I think she wanted to make sure it had been worth my while to come all the way from Texas, plus she said, “What will you do, tonight?
-Stay in your hotel room?”
-So very thoughtful, because yes, that’s exactly what I would have done.
+When it came time for us to leave, the other women lived in the general vicinity, the Contessa asked me, “What will you do, tonight?
+Stay in your hotel room?
+Why don’t you stay for dinner?”
+I think she wanted to make sure it had been worth my while to come all the way from Texas.
+How thoughtful, because that’s exactly what I would have done.

-SO I BORROWED ONE OF THE CONTESSA’S HATS, MADE MYSELF AT HOME, AND THEN HAND DRIED HER MOTHER’S CHINA WE’D USED AT LUNCH.
+SO I SWAPPED MY HAT FOR ONE OF THE CONTESSA’S, MADE MYSELF AT HOME, AND THEN HAND DRIED HER MOTHER’S CHINA WE’D USED AT LUNCH.

 ME AND ELIZABETH… NOTICE HER HANDMADE, VELVET SLIPPERS AND MR. THEODORE.

-I met her neighbors, who brought their friends to see the Contessa and her husband’s home and backyard, which they’ve lovingly created.
+That evening I met her neighbors, who brought their friends to see the Contessa’s home and backyard, which she and her husband have lovingly created.
 It’s like nothing in suburbia you’ll ever see.
 The neighbors adore her, and it’s easy to see why.
 I also got to meet the infamous “Italian,” the Contessa’s adorable husband, who grilled steaks and Tuscan bruschetta for the three of us.
 Did you know the proper way to eat bruschetta is to grill the bread, rub it with a clove of garlic, poke the bread with a fork and then drizzle olive oil over it?
 Yum!

 LOOK CLOSELY AND YOU’LL SEE THREE LITTLE RAINBOWS ON THE TABLECLOTH FROM THE CHANDELIER.